Beginner Dive Gear Guide for UK Divers

 Always buy new: Masks, wetsuits, boots, gloves (hygiene and fit).

-UK dive club forums and Facebook groups have active second-hand markets.
+BSAC club forums and Facebook groups have active second-hand markets.
 Inspect before buying.
-Budget for regulator service (around £80-120) regardless of seller claims.
+Budget for regulator service (around £65-120) regardless of what the seller claims about recent servicing.

 Buying everything at once You don't know your preferences yet.
 Rent BCDs and regulators for your first 20 dives to try different styles.